 In addition to some of the more well-known features, Glen Canyon also offers a variety of other outdoor activities like camping, fishing, hiking, and even off-road driving.
 Glen Canyon National Recreation Area is open throughout the year and tends to be busier during peak spring and summer months.

-One of the most unique hikes within the Lees Ferry area of Glen Canyon is the Cathedral Wash hike that is a 3 mile out and back hike through a slot canyon.
+One of the most unique hikes within the Lees Ferry area of Glen Canyon is the Cathedral Wash hike which is a 3-mile out-and-back hike through a slot canyon.
 The hike leads through the slot canyon to the Colorado River and back to the trailhead and includes moderate rock scrambling.
-The hike isn’t for the faint of heart and you should definitely ensure that you check the weather before entering the slot canyon as well as pack enough water.
+The hike isn’t for the faint of heart, and you should definitely ensure that you check the weather before entering the slot canyon as well as pack enough water.

-If you are looking for an exciting hike or day trip to add to your trip throughout Utah and Arizona, consider exploring Glen Canyon National Recreation!
+If you are looking for an exciting hike or a day trip to add to your trip throughout Utah and Arizona, consider exploring Glen Canyon National Recreation!
+And if you prefer an organized tour, consider the tour from Las Vegas that takes in the Horseshoe Bend, Antelope Canyon and Glen Canyon.

 Recommended by Sarah from Roadmaps and Restaurants